hoidn/PyCache/README.md

 PyCache is an annotation language for memoization of functions in Python.
-Its main features are that it automatically resolve function dependencies (which, in addition to explicit arguments, may include global variables, source code, and data on disk) and automatically clear a function’s memoization cache when its code (or, transitively, that of any helper functions) changes.
+Its main features are that it automatically resolves function dependencies (which, in addition to explicit arguments, may include global variables, source code, and data on disk) and automatically clears a function’s memoization cache when its code (or, transitively, that of any helper functions) changes.

 ## Tutorial